error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 However, we emphasize that in our model, this shift does not result from an interaction or recoil event.
 Instead, it reflects the limited energy absorption capability of the local electron due to segmentation.
-The electron cannot access the full incoming energy because its bound state is embedded in a more highly segmented spacetime structure, reducing the available internal degrees of freedom.
+The electron cannot access the full incoming energy because its bound state is embedded in a more highly Segmented Spacetime structure, reducing the available internal degrees of freedom.

 14. Biological Detectors and Perceptual Segmentation

 Even our biological perception is structurally limited by local segmentation.
-The photoreceptor molecules in the human retina consist of bound electron systems that operate under the same constraints of segmented spacetime as described throughout this paper.
+The photoreceptor molecules in the human retina consist of bound electron systems that operate under the same constraints of Segmented Spacetime as described throughout this paper.

 This implies that the human eye, like any bound quantum detector, does not perceive the